Luca Viișoreanu: Euroformula Open

 Instead of continuing Italian F4, Viișoreanu moved up to the 2025 Euroformula Open Championship with Motopark Academy at the Red Bull Ring.
 In his debut race he came in ninth after a first lap tangle with debutant Ricardo Baptista, he also came ninth in the second race and improved with a seventh place in the third race.

-He competed for Nielsen Racing in the final round of the championship at Monza Circuit and recorded his highest finish in the series with a sixth place at the second race and ended the championship in eighteenth with eighteen points.
+Viișoreanu competed for Nielsen Racing in the final round of the championship at Monza Circuit and recorded his highest finish in the series with a sixth place at the second race and ended the championship in eighteenth with eighteen points.

+Eurocup 3

+In 2026, Viișoreanu signed to compete in the Eurocup-3 for TC Racing.